hrbrmstr/webfinger/README.md

 ## [1] "webfinger" "list"
 ```

-Some endpoints are friendlier than others:
+Some endpoints are friendlier than others (but you should generally
+prepend `acct:` to be safe):

 ``` r
 webfinger("hrbrmstr@mastodon.social")